Real Money: My Dream FSA Shopping List

 I'm a sucker for tools that relax stiff muscles.
 With a young kid to take care of and standing on my feet most days when I'm attending conferences, my legs get sore real fast.

 I'd love to get this remote-powered foot circulator so I can just turn it on, sit back and relax while eliminating my pain.
-The product claims to help increase blood circulation and reduces swollen feet too, which sounds awesome if I need to get up the next day and face another hectic work schedule
+The eligible product claims to help increase blood circulation and reduces swollen feet too, which sounds awesome if I need to get up the next day and face another hectic work schedule.
+And it's FSA eligible!

 Full-on migraine relief

-This looks pretty neat since you get a head and eye wrap and can be used hot or cold, which is lovely because it really depends on what kind of headache or migraine you have as to what you need.
+This eligible item looks pretty neat since you get a head and eye wrap and can be used hot or cold, which is lovely because it really depends on what kind of headache or migraine you have, therefore affecting what you need.
+In my case, this product qualifies as a useful FSA eligible expense because of my specific medical condition, which can inhibit my ability to perform daily activities.

 Acupressure mat set (don't forget the pillow)

 I'm a total sucker for anything purple and alternative medicine.
 My grandfather was actually a traditional Chinese doctor so when I saw this mat, it was totally up my alley.
 The idea is that you lay on this mat that uses acupressure points to relieve pain.
-I want it because I tend to have a lot of neck and shoulder pain.
+I want to purchase it using my FSA card because I tend to have a lot of neck and shoulder pain.
+In terms of FSA eligible products, this is an applicable product for so many, including myself.

 Next-level lip balm

 SPF lip balm is something I love because it offers that level of protection -- something I definitely need since my family spends a ton of time outdoors.
 But it also looks pretty good, too!
-This tinted lip balm offers a few colors to choose from -- but I'm digging on the one called "Summer Crush" right now.
+FSA-reimbursement approved, this tinted lip balm offers a few colors to choose from -- but I'm digging on the one called "Summer Crush" right now.

 From the looks of it, it's also got SPF 30 and a bunch of non-toxic ingredients, so it's good for your health and the environment.